HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 4. [`/Wikipedia extracted Text`](Publications/2015%20-%20Thesis/Data%20Used/1.%20USA%20Use%20Case/O.%20Navajo%20Text%20Sample/Wikipedia%20extracted%20Text)
  * The text of the Navajo Wikipedia used as a corpus and associated files.
 5. [`TecKit Stuff`](/Publications/2015%20-%20Thesis/Data%20Used/1.%20USA%20Use%20Case/O.%20Navajo%20Text%20Sample/TecKit%20Stuff)
- * This is the scripts and transform files used to create various kinds of counts for the Navajo texts with TecKit
+ * This is the scripts and transform files used to create various kinds of counts for the Navajo texts with TecKit.

 ##Brief on the Phonology and Orthography

-This summary is sourced and summarized from the following resources:
+This phonology and orthography summary is sourced and summarized from the following resources:
-* Channessian, Sirarpi, et al. 1969. _Confrence on Navajo Orthography_.
+* Channessian, Sirarpi, et al. 1969. _Conference on Navajo Orthography_.
 Washington, D.C., USA: Center for Applied Linguistics, Washington D.C. http://eric.ed.gov/?id=ED044668
 * Holm, Wayne.
 1971. _Grapheme and Unit Frequencies in Navajo_ (Navajo Reading Study Progress Report 12).
 Albuquerque, New Mexico: The University of New Mexico. http://eric.ed.gov/?id=ED059806
 * McDonough, Joyce.
 2003. _The Navajo sound system_ (Studies in natural language and linguistic theory 55).
 Dordrecht; Boston: Kluwer Academic Publishers.
 * Wilson, Garth.
 1994. _Conversational Navajo dictionary_, 3rd edn.
 Blanding, Utah: Conversational Navajo Publications.